-He has published several co-edited volumes: Handbook of Contemporary Cuba: Economy, Politics, Civil Society, and Globalization (Paradigm Press, 2013), Handbook on Cuban History, Literature, and the Arts (Paradigm Press, 2014), Cuban Counterpoints: The Legacy of Fernando Ortiz (Lexington Books, 2005), La República Cubana y José Martí (1902-2002) (Lexington Books, 2005), Toward a New Cuba?
+His publications on Cuba include several co-edited volumes: Handbook of Contemporary Cuba: Economy, Politics, Civil Society, and Globalization (Paradigm Press, 2013), Handbook on Cuban History, Literature, and the Arts (Paradigm Press, 2014), Cuban Counterpoints: The Legacy of Fernando Ortiz (Lexington Books, 2005), La República Cubana y José Martí (1902-2002) (Lexington Books, 2005), Toward a New Cuba?
 (Lynne Rienner, 1997) and Integración económica y democratización: América Latina y Cuba (Instituto de Estudios Internacionales, Universidad de Chile, 1998).
-In addition, he has organized several online volumes, including Reformando el modelo económico cubano (2014), Changing Cuba in a Changing World (2008), Cuba: In transition?
-Pathways to Renewal, Long-term Development and Global Reintegration (2006), and Cuba Today: Continuity and Change since the ‘Periodo Especial’ (2004).
+He has also organized several online volumes, including Reformando el modelo económico cubano (2014), Changing Cuba in a Changing World (2008), Cuba: In transition?
+Pathways to Renewal, Long-term Development and Global Reintegration (2006), Cuba Today: Continuity and Change since the 'Periodo Especial' (2004).

-Professor Font has published essays on Latin America, the North American Free Trade Agreement and US-Latin America relations, and the comparative-historical study of development trajectories in settler societies.
+Professor Font has also published other essays on Latin America, the North American Free Trade Agreement and US-Latin America relations, and the comparative-historical study of development trajectories in settler societies.
 He is regularly interviewed by the US and inernational TV, radio and print news media.

 He has taught at the University of Michigan, Rutgers University, the University of Brasilia, IUPERJ, and UNESP.
 He earned his B.A., M.A. and Ph.D. degrees at the University of Michigan.